 What is it?

-Acupuncturists put fine, sterile needles just under the skin into meridians (energy channels) in the body.
+Acupuncturists put fine, sterile needles just under the skin into energy channels called meridians to stimulate energy flow.
 Each meridian has many acupuncture points along its path.

 Why use it?

-Acupuncture is based on the theory that the placement of needles into certain points of the body unblocks and moves qi (energy) to strengthen vital force and reduce physical and emotional symptoms.
-The exact mechanism of acupuncture remains largely unclear.
-However, evidence indicates that needles may stimulate nerves to release the body’s own natural chemicals, which help reduce pain or regulate the brain and other functions.
+Acupuncture is based on the theory that the placement of needles into certain points of the body unblocks and moves qi (vital energy) to strengthen and reduce physical and emotional symptoms.
+Research suggests that the needles stimulate the nervous system and the connective tissue in the body, and help produce certain biomolecules such as hormones.

 What to expect?

 After a consultation, which may include tongue and pulse analysis, the practitioner gently positions sterile needles into points on your body.
-The needles are left in place for 30 seconds to 30 minutes, and may be turned.
+The needles are left in place for 30 seconds to 30 minutes, and may be stimulated manually by twirling the needles, or by using a machine (called electro-acupuncture).
 You may feel a tingling or dull aching sensation, but should not feel pain.

-Acupuncturists may also implant and cover special needles (called press needles), which can remain in place for several days.
-These needles can be pressed to relieve some symptoms, such as insomnia or nausea.
+Acupuncturists may also implant and cover special needles called press needles, which can remain in place for several days.

 What is the evidence?